 How to Train Dogs to Search for Odor

-We train scent dogs to search for odor in the scent detection “lab”.
-Our scent dog training technique is inspired by Andrew Ramsey (US military and law enforcement scent detection canine trainer).
+We train scent dogs to search for odor in the scent detection “lab” inspired by Andrew Ramsey (US military and law enforcement scent detection canine trainer).
 This scent dog training method is proven to work, reliably and quickly, for dogs of all breeds, ages, sizes and abilities.

 In nosework, the dog will search for a “target odor”.
-We use a cocktail of Birch/Anise/Clove essential oils on blotting paper, as used by UKC and Sniff Alberta.
+We use a cocktail of Wintergreen/Birch/Anise/Clove/Pine/Cypress essential oils on blotting paper, so your dog quickly learns all the scents in beginner level scent detection competition.
 The essential oils in this cocktail are toxic if ingested, so scent should always be inside a hide container with air holes for ventilation and scent dispersion.
 We vary the material of our hide containers: metal, plastic, wood, cloth, etc. Then we place the hide container inside drawers or boxes with large circular holes.
 The box containing the hide is called “hot”.
 The empty boxes are called “cold”.

 OBEDIENCE TO ODOR